iMahesh/webdev/objectives.md

     *refer Databases/cats.js for setup and config

 #RESTful Routes
+Representational State Transfer: Mainly for CRUD
+Its conventional and reliable.
+RESTful is a pattern that we should follow to achieve good infrastructure of a website
+    CREATE
+    READ    /allBlogs
+    UPDATE  /updateBlog/:id
+    DESTROY /destroyBlog/:id

-    name     url        verb    desc.
+    name     url            HTTPverb    desc.
     ===================================================
-    INDEX   /dogs       GET     Display list of all dogs NEW     /dogs/new   GET     Display Form to make a new dog CREATE  /dogs       POST    Add a new dog to DB SHOW    /dogs/:id   GET     Shows info about one dog
+    INDEX   /dogs           GET     Dog.find()                  Display list of all dogs NEW     /dogs/new       GET     N/A                         Display Form to make a new dog CREATE  /dogs           POST    Dog.create()                Add a new dog to DB SHOW    /dogs/:id       GET     Dog.findById()              Shows info about one dog EDIT    /dogs/:id/edit  GET     Dog.findByIdAndUpdate()     Show edit form for one dog UPDATE  /dogs/:id       PUT     Dog.findByIdAndUpdate()     Update particular dog and redirects to somewhere DESTROY /dogs/:id       DELETE  Dog.findByIdAndRemove()     Delete a particular dog.

+# <%- %> evaluates the string or body text
+# <%= blog.body.substring(0,100) %> limit text to first 100 characters, which helps showing the blog posts
+# action="/blogs/<%= blog._id %>?_method=PUT" method="POST" : this is called method overriding . which is helpful to use for update delete or edit